dkratzert/FinalCif/docs/report.rst

    {% enfor %}

 Produces a list of all atom names in a CIF.
-If you need a table, {%tr is used to generate table rows.
+If you need a table, :code:`{%tr foo %}` is used to generate table rows.

 Data Available for the Report
 -----------------------------